-During 2021, we recorded noninterest income of \$5.3 million, compared with \$4.6 million in 2020 and \$4.2 million in 2019.
+During 2022, we recorded noninterest income of \$6.1 million, compared with \$5.3 million in 2021 and \$4.6 million in 2020.
 Patronage distributions from CoBank are our primary source of noninterest income.
 Patronage is accrued in the year earned and then received from CoBank in the following year.
 CoBank patronage is distributed in cash and stock.
 The total patronage from CoBank is comprised of two sources: patronage based on our borrowing balance (direct note patronage) and patronage based on loans we originate and then sell a portion to them as a participant (sold volume patronage).
-Patronage earned from CoBank was \$3.6 million in 2021, \$2.8 million in 2020 and \$2.5 million in 2019.
-Patronage income from CoBank includes special cash patronage distributions of \$548 thousand for 2021 and \$491 thousand for 2020 due to CoBank's strong capital levels and financial results.
-There was no special patronage distribution in 2019.
+Patronage earned from CoBank was \$4.1 million in 2022, \$3.6 million in 2021, and \$2.8 million in 2020.
+Patronage income from CoBank includes special cash patronage distributions of \$674 thousand for 2022, \$548 thousand for 2021, and \$491 thousand for 2020 due to CoBank's strong capital levels and financial results.

-During 2021, we received 95 basis points on participation loans and 45 basis points on our direct note with CoBank for all other loans.
+During 2022 and 2021, we received 95 basis points on participation loans and 45 basis points on our direct note with CoBank for all other loans.
 During 2020, we received 95 basis points on participation loans and 36 basis points on our direct note with CoBank for all other loans.
-During 2019, we received 95 basis points on participation loans and 40 basis points on our direct note with CoBank for all other loans.
 These basis points are before any special patronage distributed by CoBank.
-As a result of changes to their patronage programs in 2021, CoBank has indicated our patronage income related to our direct note with CoBank will be 45 basis points over the next three years.
+As a result of changes to their patronage programs in 2021, CoBank has indicated that our patronage income related to our direct note with CoBank will remain at 45 basis points over the next two years.